francopasut/academic/content/en/post/vim_several_modalities/index.md

 ![Open with p option](vim-open-multiple-p.gif)

-To split documents into separate windows, use the `-o` (lowercase "o" letter) option, i.e.  `vim -o file-1 file-2 file-n` nd, then,  to switch between splitted windows use the `Ctrl-w` command.
+To split documents into separate windows, use the `-o` (lowercase "o" letter) option, i.e.  `vim -o file-1 file-2 file-n` and, then,  to switch between splitted windows use the `Ctrl-w` command.

 ![Open with o option](vim-open-multiple-o.gif)

-To get the vertical separation you use `-O` (capital "O" letter), i.e. `vim -O file-1 file-2 file-n`) if you want a vertical split a
+To get the vertical separation you use `-O` (capital "O" letter), i.e. `vim -O file-1 file-2 file-n`) if you want a vertical split.

 ![Open with O option](vim_open_multiple_O.gif)

 If the files named in the commands do not exist, Vim creates empty files for each name.

-In every above commands you will get another result: the generation of an *arguments list* with the names of evey documents opened or created when you launched them with the *vim* command.
+In every above commands you will get another result: the generation of an *arguments list* with the names of every document opened or created when you launched the *vim* command.

 You can see the arguments list by typing `:args`.